 Extensions can be made for three reasons: 1) to permit an orderly phase-out of a project that will not receive continued support, 2) to maintain continuity of support while a renewal application is under review, and 3) to ensure that the originally approved project is adequately completed.
 No-cost extensions are not permitted simply to use unexpended funds.
-After receiving your request, ORS will either extend your account or send a formal extension request to the sponsor depending on the terms and conditions of the award.
+After receiving your request, ORS will either complete the request via portal or send a formal extension request to the sponsor depending on the terms and conditions of the award.

 Financial Reporting, Invoicing & Auditing: These functions are performed by the University’s Sponsored Programs Financial Operations.